Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: AltGDmin-MRI algorithms

 \subsubsection{Motivation for a novel GD-based algorithm}

 We would like a GD based solution since those are known to be much faster than both AltMin and convex relaxation methods \cite{rmc_gd,lrpr_gdmin}.
 As explained in detail in \cite{lrpr_gdmin}, neither of the two commonly used GD approaches from LR recovery literature, and LR matrix completion (LRMC) in particular, -- projected GD on $\X$ (projGD-$\X$) \cite{rmc_gd} or alternating GD with a norm balancing term (altGDnormbal) \cite{rpca_gd,lafferty_lrmc} -- provably works for the LRcCS measurement model.
 The reason is that, in both cases, the estimates of the columns $\xstar_k$ are too coupled.
-The former involves a GD step w.r.t. $\tilde{f}(\X)$ followed by projecting the output onto the space of rank $r$ matrices by SVD \cite{rmc_gd}.
-The latter involves letting $\X = \U \B$ where $\U$ is $n \times r$ and $\B$ is $r \times q$, and alternating GD steps for $\U $ and for $\B $; the GD steps are for a cost function that contains the data term, $f(\U \B)$, plus a ``norm-balancing term" of the form $\|\U^\top \U - \B\B^\top\|_F$ (that helps ensure that norms of $\U$ and $\B$ remain similar) \cite{rpca_gd,lafferty_lrmc}.
-Moreover, even for LRMC for which these approaches do work, projGD-$\X$ is memory-intensive: it requires memory of order $nq$; while altGDnormbal is slow: it needs a GD step size that is $1/r$ or smaller \cite{rpca_gd,lafferty_lrmc}, making it $r$-times slower than GD with a constant step size.

-The following modification, that we dub {\em altGDmin}, is as fast as projGD-$\X$, and is as memory-efficient as altGDnormbal, but does not use the norm-balancing term that results in the estimates of $\bstar_k$, and hence of $\xstar_k$, being coupled.
-It ensures balanced norms by making the estimate of $\U$ orthonormal at each iteration.
-Because the column estimates are uncoupled given $\U$, AltGDmin is amenable to analysis that helps show that, with using just $mq \gtrsim (n+q)r^2$ total measurements/samples, its error decays exponentially with iterations \cite{lrpr_gdmin}.
+Moreover, even for LRMC for which these approaches do work, projGD-$\X$ is memory-intensive: it requires memory of order $nq$; while altGDnormbal is slow: it needs a GD step size that is $1/r$ or smaller \cite{rpca_gd,lafferty_lrmc}, making it $r$-times slower than GD with a constant step size. {\em The following modification, that we dub {\em altGDmin}, is as fast per-iteration as projGD-$\X$, as memory-efficient as altGDnormbal, and yet its estimate are only mildly coupled (they are uncoupled given an estimate of the column span of $\Xstar$).
+Because of this, AltGDmin is amenable to analysis that helps show that, in the random Gaussian measurement setting, the algorithm converges fast -- the required number of iterations to achieve $\epsilon$ accuracy grows as $\log(1/\epsilon)$ -- while needing a small number of samples \cite{lrpr_gdmin}. }

-The above result is proved for the exact LR model ($\Zstar=\Xstar$ which is rank $r$) and random Gaussian $\A_k$ setting.
-It holds under the following (weakened version of) incoherence of right singular vectors assumption on $\Xstar$ \cite{lowrank_altmin} assumption: assume that $\max_k \|\xstar_k\|^2 \le \mu \|\Xstar\|^2 \cdot (r/q) $ for a constant $\mu$ (incoherence parameter) that is only a little larger than one.
-Treating the rank-$r$ condition number of $\Xstar$ (ratio of its first to $r$-th singular value) as a constant, this is equivalent to requiring that $\max_k \|\xstar_k\|^2 \le C \|\Xstar\|_F^2/q$ for a constant $C$.
-In words, this means that the different images $\xstar_k$ in the sequence have similar enough energy so that the maximum energy is not much larger than its average, $\|\Xstar\|_F^2/q$, and is very valid assumption for MRI datasets.